HL7/cgm/input/pagecontent/index.md

 #### Workflow

-1. The SHLink Creator allows the user to select the desired CGM data and reports to share, as well as the time period to include.
+1. The SHLink Creator allows the user to select the desired CGM data and reports to share and the time period to include.
 Options include:
    - Data to include: CGM Summary, CGM Sensor Readings, CGM Devices
    - Time period: Past 2 weeks, 1 month, 3 months, etc.
    - Link expiration time, if any